JetBrains/lets-plot/docs/geocoding.md

 <a id="fetch-all"></a>
 ### Fetch all

-It is possible to fetch all objects within parent - just don't set the `names` parameter.
+It is possible to fetch all objects within parent - just do not set the `names` parameter.

 ```python
 geocode_counties().states('massachusetts').get_geocodes()